Fantasy Football Bold Predictions for Week 9: Jordan Love Ready? Evan Engram Boost, and More

 - Bears-Cardinals.
 This one could theoretically finish the week No. 1 or No. 15 depending on what versions of Caleb Williams and Kyler Murray show up.
 Best case, viewers will get glimpses of what high-end dual-threat talents can achieve in the modern NFL.
 Worst case, get ready for a lot of running around in the backfield and a frustrating lack of fireworks.

 - Buccaneers-Chiefs.
-The Baker Mayfield experience has been a helluva drug in recent weeks, as the veteran QB leads the NFL in passing TDs as well as INTs over the past four weeks.
+The Baker Mayfield experience has been a helluva drug recently, as the veteran QB leads the NFL in passing TDs as well as INTs over the past four weeks.
 Patrick Mahomes and the Chiefs' death-by-a-thousand-paper-cuts offense is also cool I guess.
 Fun fact: Only the Patriots (36) have a longer current streak of games without scoring 30-plus points than the Chiefs (17).

 - Commanders-Giants.
 The Jayden Daniels experience can only rank so low, but this Giants offense generally leaves viewers wishing for far more outside of the occasional Malik Nabers highlight.
 The potential for no Tyrone Tracy (concussion) doesn't help matters here.